 MILWAUKEE (AP) -- Harley-Davidson will unveil its first electric motorcycle next week, and President Matt Levatich said he expects the company known for its big touring bikes and iconic brand to become a leader in developing technology and standards for electric vehicles.

 Harley will show handmade demonstration models Monday at an invitation-only event in New York.
 The company will then take several dozen riders on a 30-city tour to test drive the bikes and provide feedback.
-Harley will use the information it gathers to refine the bike, which might not hit the market for several more years.
+Harley will use the information it gathers to continue refining the bike, which might not hit the market for several more years.

 The venture is a risk for Harley because there's currently almost no market for full-size electric motorcycles.
 The millions of two-wheeled electric vehicles sold each year are almost exclusively scooters and low-powered bikes that appeal to Chinese commuters.
 But one analyst said investment by a major manufacturer could help create demand, and Levatich emphasized in an interview with The Associated Press that Harley is interested in the long-term potential, regardless of immediate demand.